 What a true Salesforce backup solution looks like

-As the #1 SaaS data protection platform for Salesforce, Own enables automated backup and rapid recovery of Salesforce data and metadata with no storage limits.
+Own Recover enables automated backup and rapid recovery of Salesforce data and metadata with no storage limits.
 We provide full daily backup snapshots so we are capturing changes daily, allowing for easy comparison between any two points in time.
 With tools to identify survey changes to an object, filter just unwanted data changes, and restore at the field level, we help customers quickly and easily restore accurate data.

-To learn more about what to consider when choosing a backup solution, check out our ebook, The Buyer’s Guide to Backup and Recovery.
+To learn more about what to consider when choosing a Salesforce backup solution, check out our guide, The Buyer’s Guide to Backup and Recovery.